jvfe/paper_wdt_panglao/manuscript.md

 ### Which diseases are associated with the markers of pancreatic beta cells?

 We can check the cell-type to disease relation in both ways.
 Scientists that study specific cell types (and not necessarily specific diseases) might be interested in knowing which diseases are related to their cell type of interest.
-In the sample query below, I looked for the diseases linked to the [human pancreatic beta cells](https://www.wikidata.org/wiki/Q101405087), which play an important role in controlling blood sugar levels.
+We looked for the diseases linked on Wikidata to the [human pancreatic beta cells](https://www.wikidata.org/wiki/Q101405087), which play an important role in controlling blood sugar levels.
 Reassuringly, top hits associated with markers included
 [obesity](https://www.wikidata.org/wiki/Q12174) and [type-2 diabetes](https://www.wikidata.org/wiki/Q3025883).
-Other diseases retrieved, such as [Huntington disease-like 2](https://www.wikidata.org/wiki/Q30990046) don't bear a clear link with sugar function, and might merit a further look by a domain expert to see if there are any hypothesis worth pursuing.
+Other diseases retrieved, such as [aniridia](https://www.wikidata.org/wiki/Q548719) - a disturb of the iris of the eye - do not bear a clear link with classic pancreatic functions and might provide novel insights on disease pathophysiology

 | diseaseLabel        | genes                   |   count | cellTypeLabel   |
 |:--------------------|:------------------------|--------:|:----------------|